Random cubic planar graphs converge to the Brownian sphere: Introduction

 Then, there exist two positive constants $c_1$ and $c_2$ (with $c_2$ explicit) such that:

-where $\mathrm{m}_{\infty}$ is the Brownian sphere.
-Moreover, a similar result holds when replacing $\mathfrak{C}_n$ by a random connected cubic planar multigraph $\mathfrak{M}_n$. \end{theo} To establish the joint convergence of the last two coordinates, we construct in Section~\ref{sec:two_point_dep} an explicit coupling between the models with independent edge-lengths (sampled from $\nustar$) and $\left(K(\mathfrak{C}_{n}),\mathrm{dist}_{\mathfrak{C}_n}\right)$.
+where $\map_{\infty}$ is the Brownian sphere.
+Moreover, a similar result holds when replacing $\cn$ by a random connected cubic planar multigraph $\mn$. \end{theorem} Given Theorem~\ref{th:LGC_simple}, to establish the joint convergence of the last two coordinates, we construct in Section~\ref{sec:two_point_dep} an explicit coupling between the models with independent edge-lengths (sampled from $\nustar$) and $\left(K(\cn),\mathrm{dist}_{\cn}\right)$.
 With this coupling, we prove in Theorem~\ref{th:scaling3connex} that the Gromov--Hausdorff distance between both models tends to 0 in probability.

 Finally, in Section~\ref{sec:projection}, to establish the joint convergence of the first two coordinates, we rely on the methodology developed by Addario-Berry and Wen in~\cite{addario2017joint}.
-It involves an explicit projection from the vertices of $\mathfrak{C}_n$ to the vertices of its $3$-connected core $K(\mathfrak{C}_n)$.
-The key points are the property that each vertex is projected to a vertex at distance $o(n^{1/4})$ with high probability, and the property that the projection of $\mu_{\mathfrak{C}_{n}}$ is asymptotically close to $\mu_{K(\mathfrak{C}_{n})}$ (in the sense of the L\'evy-Prokhorov distance).
+It involves an explicit projection from the vertices of $\cn$ to the vertices of its $3$-connected core $K(\cn)$.
+The key points are the property that each vertex is projected to a vertex at distance $o(n^{1/4})$ with high probability, and the property that the projection of $\mu_{\cn}$ is asymptotically close to $\mu_{K(\cn)}$ (in the sense of the L\'evy-Prokhorov distance).